 Lodges in Thyolo: A Food Lover's Guide to Where to Sleep & Eat

-lodges in thyolofood travel malawitea estate stays
+lodges in thyolofood travel malawitea tea-country stays

 There's a particular kind of quiet that settles over the Shire Highlands in the late afternoon — the kind that smells of wet earth, citrus leaves, and something simmering on a wood stove half a kilometre away.
 If you've ever wondered why so many returning travellers map their Malawi trip around a few specific lodges in Thyolo, that quiet is part of the answer.
 The other part is what's on the plate.